 Designing embedded systems becomes more and more complex due to the increasing size of integrated circuits, increasing software complexity and decreasing time-to-market requirements and product costs.
-This ongoing increasing complexity of embedded systems motivates the search for a high-level system design approach at Chess.
-High-level system design is currently a major academic research area world-wide and it is strongly rooted in traditional areas such as control theory and digital design theory.
+The ongoing increasing complexity of embedded systems motivates the search for a high-level system design approach at Chess.
+High-level system design is currently a major academic research area world-wide and it is deeply rooted in traditional areas such as control theory and digital design theory.
 For Chess such a design approach could mean a faster and better design process.
 This paper investigates aspects of high-level system design and the current state of the art in existing tools and methods that allow high-level system design.
 It will provide input for the Chess design strategy for the following years.

 A system design notation should allow reasoning at a high level of abstraction.
-However, to be useful it must also be possible to synthesis hardware and software.
+However, in order to be useful it should also be able to synthesize hardware and software.
 Questions like how to divide the functionality of the system into hardware and software are a very important aspect of this synthesis.
-Traditionally the choice what to implement in hardware and what to implement in software is made early in the design process.
+Traditionally the decision what to implement in hardware and what to implement in software is made early in the design process.
 Both parts are then made in separate tracks by separate design teams.
 Too often, the validity of this decision is not validated before system integration.
 This is far too late with respect to project risk.

 When the emphasis lies on the hardware-software partitioning problem, system-level design methods are also called "Co-Design" methods.
-These terms are often used mixed; in this paper Co-Design will be mainly used.
+The terms Co-Design and system-level design are often used interchangeably; in this paper the term Co-Design will be used.

 The goal of Co-Design is to explore the whole design-space to be able to make well-informed critical design decisions.
 This would lead to a more optimal partitioning and more flexibility in the process from design to implementation.
-To really understand the improvement a high-level system design paradigm makes it is important to see how traditional system design works and what that approach lacks.
+To really understand the improvement that a high-level system design paradigm makes, it is important to see how traditional system design works and what it lacks.